25 Propagators and path integration

 We have to remember that a plane wave is something of an odd object.
 For simplicity I will set B=0 and focus on a right-moving plane wave.
 If we’re going to try to do an experiment to find out the velocity of our particle, we have to measure its position at successive times: Born’s rule tells us that the probability of any outcome is p(x) = \int_{-\infty}^\infty dx' \delta(x-x') |\psi(x',t)|^2 = |\psi(x,t)|^2.
 But for a plane wave, |\psi(x,t)|^2 is a constant, A^2!
 So we’re equally likely to find our particle anywhere, at any t, regardless of the phase velocity.
 Thus we shouldn’t be worried that the phase velocity doesn’t equal the classical velocity, because the phase velocity clearly doesn’t have the same physical meaning.
 (I am not aware of any good explanation of why it should be precisely half of the classical velocity, but at least the fact that it is different from the classical velocity shouldn’t bother us.)

 To make a proper comparison with the classical velocity of a particle, we have to start with a more localized state; a natural candidate is the wave packet, which we met before as a minimum-uncertainty solution to the free Hamiltonian.
 Given the parameters x_0, k_0, and \Delta x, the wave packet solution is \psi(x,0) \propto \exp \left( ik_0 x - \frac{(x-x_0)^2}{4(\Delta x)^2} \right) As we’ve seen before, this looks like plane wave multiplied by a Gaussian “envelope”; the probability density |\psi(x,0)|^2 is pure Gaussian, centered at x_0 and with width (\Delta x).
 If we take the Fourier transform of a Gaussian, we find another Gaussian in momentum space: \tilde{\psi}(k,0) = \frac{1}{\sqrt{2\pi}} \int_{-\infty}^\infty dx\ \psi(x,0) e^{-ikx} \\ \propto \exp \left[ -ik x_0 - \frac{(k-k_0)^2}{4(\Delta k)^2} \right]. where \Delta k = 1 / (2 \Delta x).

-Now, calculating the time evolution of this state requires a bit more work, since it’s a linear combination of many momentum states.
-However, since we are considering a free particle (the potential V(x) is constant), we can observe that [\hat{H}, \hat{p}] = 0, so the momentum eigenstates are also energy eigenstates.
-This means that the time-evolution in momentum space is very simple: \psi(k,t) = \left\langle k | \psi(t) \right\rangle = \bra{k} e^{i\hat{H} t/\hbar} \ket{\psi(0)} = e^{i\omega(k) t} \tilde{\psi}(k,0) where \omega(k) = E(k)/\hbar for a free particle.
+We’ll proceed from here without assuming anything about what Hamiltonian we’re considering, except that it should have some undetermined dispersion relation E(k).
+Since this means that momentum eigenstates are also energy eigenstates, the time evolution of the wave packet is simple to write down since it’s built as a linear combination of momentum states: \tilde{\psi}(k,t) = \left\langle k | \psi(t) \right\rangle = \bra{k} e^{-i\hat{H} t/\hbar} \ket{\psi(0)} = e^{-i\omega(k) t} \tilde{\psi}(k,0).
 Fourier transforming back to position space, the time-evolved wave packet is thus \psi(x,t) = \frac{1}{\sqrt{2\pi}} \int_{-\infty}^\infty dk\ \exp \left[ -ikx_0 - \frac{(k-k_0)^2}{4(\Delta k)^2} \right] e^{i \phi(k)} where I’ve defined the phase \phi(k) = kx - \omega(k) t.
-Note that this equation holds for wave packets in any quantum system in which the momentum is continuous and uniquely specifies the energy through a dispersion relation \omega(k).
-Although we started with the free wave packet, let’s try to be a little more general now.
-Since our wave packet is sharply peaked around k=k_0, let’s try to do a Taylor expansion of the phase \phi(k) about the same point: \phi(k) \approx \phi_0 + \phi'_0 (k-k_0) + \frac{1}{2} \phi''_0 (k-k_0)^2 where \phi_0 = k_0 x - \omega_0 t \\ \phi'_0 = \left. \frac{d\phi}{dk} \right|_{k=k_0} = x - \frac{d\omega}{dk} t \\ \equiv x - v_g t \\ \phi''_0 = \left. \frac{d^2 \phi}{dk^2} \right|_{k=k_0} = -\frac{d^2 \omega}{dk^2} t \\ \equiv -\alpha t Plugging back in, we find \psi(x,t) \propto e^{i (k_0 x - \omega_0 t)} \int_{-\infty}^\infty dk\ \exp \left[ i(k-k_0) \left( x-x_0 - v_g t\right) - (k-k_0)^2 \left( \frac{1}{4(\Delta k)^2} + i \alpha t) \right) \right].
+If the dispersion relation is totally general, then we have to stop here; but since our wave packet is sharply peaked around k=k_0, let’s try to do a Taylor expansion of the phase \phi(k) about the same point: \phi(k) \approx \phi_0 + \phi'_0 (k-k_0) + \frac{1}{2} \phi''_0 (k-k_0)^2 where \phi_0 = k_0 x - \omega_0 t \\ \phi'_0 = \left. \frac{d\phi}{dk} \right|_{k=k_0} = x - \frac{d\omega}{dk} t \\ \equiv x - v_g t \\ \phi''_0 = \left. \frac{d^2 \phi}{dk^2} \right|_{k=k_0} = -\frac{d^2 \omega}{dk^2} t \\ \equiv -\alpha t.
+Plugging back in, we find \psi(x,t) \propto e^{i (k_0 x - \omega_0 t)} \int_{-\infty}^\infty dk\ \exp \left[ i(k-k_0) \left( x-x_0 - v_g t\right) - (k-k_0)^2 \left( \frac{1}{4(\Delta k)^2} + i \alpha t \right) \right].

 You’ll recognize this as a Gaussian integral; with some appropriate changes of variables we can reduce the integrand to something of the form e^{-u^2} and then do it.
 I’ll just tell you the result, up to normalizing constants that I’ve been ignoring anyway: \psi(x,t) \propto \exp \left[ i(k_0 x - \omega_0 t) - (x-x_0 - v_g t)^2 \frac{1 - 2\alpha i (\Delta k)^2 t }{4\sigma(t)^2} \right]. with \sigma^2(t) = (\Delta x)^2 + \frac{\alpha^2 t^2}{4 (\Delta x)^2}.
 At t=0 this reduces to our original formula for the wave packet, which is a good cross-check.
 This formula is a little intimidating, but if we square it to find the probability density for finding our particle at position x, it becomes illuminating: |\psi(x,t)|^2 \propto \frac{1}{\sigma(t)} \exp \left[ -\frac{(x-x_0 - v_g t)^2}{2 \sigma^2(t)} \right].
 This is, once again, a Gaussian distribution, but with the peak translated from x_0 to x_0 + v_g t.
 So the constant v_g = d\omega / dk is exactly what we should interpret as the analogue of the classical speed of our particle; it determines the rate at which the most likely outcome of measuring x changes. v_g is called the group velocity.
 It’s easy to check that the dispersion relation for a free particle gives us v_g = \frac{\hbar k}{m} = \frac{p}{m}, matching on to the classical expectation.
 So to summarize, the center of a wave packet travels at the group velocity v_g = d\omega / dk, while the phase of a plane wave changes with the phase velocity v_p = \omega / k.
 The wave packet is the closest analogue to a classical experiment involving a single particle; a plane wave is better thought of as a continuous stream of particles moving in one direction.